 Their coverage expands all around the world, and they can monitor your shipment from the beginning to the end of the shipping journey.

-In the beginning of the COVID-19 pandemic, Cosco Shipping was reported to ship 9,572 TEU from Canada signalling the start of shipping the first batch of chilled pork purchased by COFCO to support epidemic control in Wuhan, China.
+At the beginning of the COVID-19 pandemic, Cosco Shipping was reported to ship 9,572 TEU from Canada signalling the start of shipping the first batch of chilled pork purchased by COFCO to support epidemic control in Wuhan, China.
 The company used forty 40-feet high reefers, providing a service of 4-5 containers each week.

 Ocean Network Express (ONE), which emerged from three Japanese liners, has made a strong market foothold in the international reefer market.
-The network capitalises on the Japanese shippers’ expertise, and takes full advantage of a modern reefer fleet and market leading cargo care.
+The network capitalises on the Japanese shippers’ expertise, and takes full advantage of a modern reefer fleet and market-leading cargo care.

 In May 2020, ONE announced the addition of 5,000 new reefer containers to their fleet, with state-of-the-art Controlled Atmosphere (CA) technology.
 The company announced its commitment to servicing the demand for perishable cargo transport, as its new addition follows its previous purchase of 6,000 reefer units in 2019.

 Maersk is the world’s largest shipping service, boasting over 300 years of reefer expertise.
 They utilise modern Remote Container Management technology to assist importers and exporters to monitor the conditions of their cargo inside the container at each stage of the shipping process.

 Their reefers are able to send satellite messages with updates on temperature, humidity and carbon dioxide levels to Maersk’s Reefer Tower, the port of arrival, importers, exporters and other parties in the supply chain.

 Take out Marine Insurance when Shipping Temperature-Controlled Cargo